index - sex problems -

 is ready?

-The term "impotence" tends to be used to describe a complete inability
+Impotence tends to be used to describe a complete inability

 during sex, or from one session of sex to the next.